tacyeet/Arcane-Loader/README.md

 - Server developers who want to prototype gameplay logic without rebuilding a Java plugin every edit.
 - Mod authors who want a stable Lua runtime with real reload, tracing, persistence, and policy controls.
-- People evaluating the loader who need to know whether it is just a toy reload shim or a broader gameplay/runtime layer.

 ## What You Will Use Most